percona/pmm/docs/managed/update-process.md

     ```

     The rpm file is usually in `/root/rpmbuild/RPMS/pmm-update/noarch/`
-4. You can now trigger an update in the UI and it shall properly install the latest `pmm-update` package
+4. You can now trigger an update in the UI and it will install the latest `pmm-update` package

 ## Building RPM package